 - Contacts - The standard Android open source contacts app

-- F-Droid (if applicable) - Replaces Google Play Store as your primary app repository
+- F-Droid (pre-installed on LineageOS for microG) - Replaces Google Play Store as your primary app repository

 - Files - A simple file browser